Every chicken owner knows how much space chickens need to roost. This comes about due to many years of experience in keeping chickens.

-But you need to realize is that each breed has its own needs when it comes to roosting and that is exactly what we’re going to discuss at length.
+But you need to realize that each breed has its own needs when it comes to roosting, and that is precisely what we’re going to discuss at length.

 So, how much space do chickens need to roost?
 Space for chickens to roost depends largely on the number of chickens under your care and their sizes.

 But you can start by placing the first roost parallel to the walls and almost 18 inches from it.
 Doing so will help keep the walls clean throughout.

 Why Should You Provide Your Chickens with Enough Space to Roost?

-Contrary to popular belief, all chickens don’t just crowd themselves together to get some warmth in their nesting boxes.
+Contrary to popular belief, all chickens don’t crowd themselves together to get warmth in their nesting boxes.
 Instead, they prefer perching high on their roosts most of the time.

 To stay safe from potential threats, chickens must roost higher and nest lower.
-This sounds like an ultimate rule for their survival and it seems to work nevertheless.
+This sounds like an ultimate rule for their survival, and it seems to work nevertheless.

 Apart from providing them with a proper platform to rest, roosts can also assist young chickens to hone their flying skills across the day.

-Most of the time, you will find chickens perching together for warmth or protection especially in colder months.
+Most of the time, chickens perch together for warmth or protection, especially in colder months.

-If you have a large number of chickens, then you will require more roosts as much as you would provide them with an extra restroom.
+If you have a large number of chickens, you will require more roosts as much as you would provide them with an extra restroom.

 Luckily, most chicken coops come fully equipped with one or a few roosts already built inside them.
-Check to ensure that the spacing is appropriate with the number and size of your flock.
+Ensure that the spacing is appropriate for the number and size of your flock.

 As you know, the main reason for placing this structure in your chicken coop is to provide your flock of birds with an ideal spot to roost.

 A general rule of thumb suggests that your roost shouldn’t be placed above anything you don’t want to get soiled (from the chicken’s droppings).

-If forced by circumstances to place the roosts above the nesting boxes or feeders, then you must place dropping boards right below your chickens’ roost.
+If circumstances force you to place the roosts above the nesting boxes or feeders, you must place dropping boards right below your chickens’ roost.

 What do You Consider when Providing Space for Your Chickens to Roost?

-When it comes to an individual breed, there are some considerations to take into account.
-For instance, the dual-purpose breeds will require at least 12 inches of space ( in width and along the roost) for each chicken.
-Keep in mind that the larger number of birds you have the better use of available space.
+When it comes to an individual breed, there are some considerations.
+For instance, each chicken will require at least 12 inches of space ( in width and along the roost) for the dual-purpose breeds.

 Also, don’t place the roost too close to the ceiling.
-This is because chickens need some extra space to fly up or flap their wings when getting in or out of the roost.
+This is because chickens need extra space to fly up or flap their wings when getting in or out of the roost.

-Naturally chickens, just like other birds, need enough space to move around.
+Naturally, chickens, like other birds, need enough space to move around.
 Especially when they are looking for their respective positions to settle for the night.

-But when you confine them in small spaces with lower ceilings, your chickens might not be able to fly up and settle comfortably in their roosts.
+But when you confine them in small spaces with lower ceilings, your chickens might be unable to fly up and settle comfortably in their roosts.

 Once you have taken the measurements for the available space, you may lay out the roots horizontally.

 In this regard, the spacing should be about 12 inches for each chicken ( here, space is based on the wider part of each roost) and 18 inches between roost bars.

-Should you discover that the roots are close to each other in the stair-step arrangement.
+Should you discover that the roots are close to each other in the stair-step arrangement?
 Then you should find a way of arranging them properly.

 Another point to consider is placing the roosts higher than the nest boxes starting with the top roost.
 The main reason for doing so is that chickens are fond of roosting as higher as they possibly can get.

 Apart from that, they produce manure in the form of droppings all night long.
 As such, it will be extremely difficult to maintain the cleanliness of the nest boxes if the chickens sleep in them.

 What is the advantage of providing your laying hens with roosts?

-By providing laying hens with roosts you will be helping them get relieved of stress, reduce some injuries and cannibalism.
-In the course of the day, chickens below the pecking order find their safety in perches.
+By providing laying hens with roosts, you will be helping them get relieved of stress and reduce some injuries and cannibalism.
+In the day, chickens below the pecking order find their safety in perches.

 Can roosts help in manure management?

-Yes, roosts or perches play an important role in the management of manure.
-Normally, roosts allow chickens to stay off the ground especially during the night.
-Their droppings accumulate below the roost area making it easier to clean.
+Yes, roosts or perches play an essential role in managing manure.
+Normally, roosts allow chickens to stay off the ground, especially at night.

 Does the spacing and positioning of roosts affect egg laying?

-Depending on the size and number of chickens in your coop, you can place the roosts 2 feet off the ground/floor and at least 18 inches away from the parallel wall.
+Depending on the size and number of chickens in your coop, you can place the roosts 2 feet off the ground/floor and at least 18 inches from the parallel wall.

-This will enable your chickens to hop from one level of the roost to another.
-The whole idea is to ensure that your chickens have a very comfortable environment that they can freely perch, preen and play to stay healthy and happy throughout.
+This will enable your chickens to hop from one roost level to another.
+The idea is to ensure your chickens have a comfortable environment where they can freely perch, preen, play, and stay healthy and happy.